-Apply for Federal Aid at www.fafsa.ed.gov.
+Apply for Federal Aid at fafsa.ed.gov or https://studentaid.gov/h/apply-for-aid/fafsa.
 This application is required to determine a student's eligibility for federal grant and loan programs.
 The results of this application are mailed to each student and electronically transmitted to each institution listed on the student's application.
 Athens State University's School Code is 001008.